rkwitt/GuidedAugmentation/README.md

 This repository contains *code* and *data* for the following manuscript (please use this citation format when using the code):

+*Disclaimer*: Code for using pretrained models is already online.
+Training code will be released ASAP.

 ```
 @inproceedings{Dixit17a,
     author    = {M.~Dixit and R.~Kwitt and M.~Niethammer and N.~Vasconcelos},